vermapreeti003/MechaCar_Statistical_Analysis/README.md

  * However, the p-value for lot 3 is equal 0.04168 < 0.05.
 Which is sufficient to reject the null hypothesis and say that there is a statistical difference between the    population mean of 1500 pounds per square inch and the PSI across manufacturing lot 3.

+ ## Study Design: MechaCar vs Competition
+ In this section we are going to design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+We are going to test the correlation between the existence of active driver assistance technologies in cars and the safety of passenger.

+Metrics to test

+  * 5 Star Safety Ratings: The National Highway Traffic Safety Administration’s New Car Assessment Program (NCAP) created the 5-Star Safety Ratings Program to provide     consumers with information about the crash protection and rollover safety of new vehicles beyond what is required by Federal law.
+One star is the lowest rating;       five stars is the highest.
+More stars equal safer cars.

+  * Driver assistance technology options: Forward collision warning - Lane Departure Warning - Automatic Emergency Braking - Rearview video system - Blind Spot Warning     - Pedestrian Automatic Emergency Braking…

+Null and alternative hypothesis

+  * Null Hypothesis : Cars with active safety technologies are not safer than other cars.

+  * Adaptive Hypothesis: Cars with more active driver assistance technology options will have higher safety rating.

+Statistical test chosen to test the hypothesis

+  * Chi-Squared Test: This test can be used to determine if there is a difference in categorical frequencies between groups.
+For example: How many vehicles with           Automatic Emergency Braking have a safety level 5?
+Vs How many vehicles with no Automatic Emergency Braking have a safety level 5?
+  * It the p-value of our Chi-Squared Test is less than the assumed significance level of 0.05, then we can reject the null hypothesis and say that vehicles with           active Automatic Emergency Braking are safer.

+Data needed to run the statistical test

+  * Vehicles data for all models (including the MechaCar) containing the driver assistance technology options available in each model.
+  * The 5 star safety rating data for all vehicles.